Krishnikki/Data-Science-Salary-Estimator/README.md

-# Data Science Salary Estimator: Project Overview
+# Data Science Salary Estimator
   Author: Deepak Pant 22M0035@iitb.ac.in
 * Scraped over 1000 job descriptions from glassdoor using python and selenium
 * Engineered features from the text of each job description to quantify the value companies put on python, excel, aws, and spark.